alb-p/Babies360/README.md

 # Babies360
+Babies360 is a service that give parents the possibility to ask for a variety of services, such as babysitting, party organization and pedagogical consultation.
+The platform will collect all the needed details and the game is done!

 ## Members:
 * Alberto, Papiri, 10566115
 * Niloofar, Sasannia, 10888547

 ## Choreographed process
-Short description of the choreographed process

-place here an image of the BPMN Choreography diagram
+This BPMN Choreography diagram represents a service coordination between Parents and the Babies360 company.
+At the beginning Parents making an initial service request to Babies360.
+The company then checks for availability; if the availability doesn't match the parent’s needs, the process will end.
+Once there's a match, Babies360 requests additional information from the Parents.
+After obtaining the needed details, Babies360 allocates the appropriate resources, like a babysitter, party organizer, or pedagogical consultant(they can be parallel).
+Following the service delivery, Babies360 manages the payment process and issues a payment notification to the Parents, concluding the transaction.

 ## Collaboration Diagram

-place here an image of the BPMN Collaboration diagram, where the only white box is for the Babies360, the others will be black-boxes

-## Petri Net

-place here the image of the PetriNet corresponding to the Baby360 executable model

-# Third party services
-* baby sitters
-* party organizer
-* pedagogical consultant
-* ... (add if you need more)

-## Executable process

-place here an image of the BPMN diagram corresponding to the executable model of the Baby360 process